conda-forge/cfep/cfep-23.md

 - The General channel will be the replacement for the `conda-forge/conda-forge.github.io` chat room.
 This will be reflected in the conda-forge.org documentation, and reminded periodically in the Element room.
 - The conda-forge core team will move its private communications to the Zulip instance, and stop using the Element rooms.
 A last message will be published in the Element core chat room with the details on how to transition to the Zulip instance.
 - New channels will be created in the instance as considered necessary (e.g. infrastructure, compilers, etc).
 - The Zulip instance will be treated as a public message board.
-No private chat or private rooms for folks besides admins or owners will be enabled.
+No private chat or private rooms for users besides admins, owners, or moderators will be enabled.
 - Sensitive topics will NOT be discussed directly in the Zulip instance.
 Instead they will follow the protocol described below.
 - Some Element rooms related to conda-forge (e.g., rooms where we interact with other communities like bioconda) will remain unchanged as needed.
 We will however strive to move as much of the conda-forge Element space to Zulip as possible.